dinki/View-Assist/View Assist dashboard and views/README.md

 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers
 * Fix restart HA goes to night mode when HA unavailable
-* Add ability to select icon size (BP input created, assigned to variable, and set in attributes but not used in dashboard)
 * Move assist_group,  var_weather_entity, and use_24_hour_time (done) to BP and pull those values into variable template (BP input created and assigned to variable, and set in attributes but not used in dashboard)
 * See if a trigger exists for BP update and set values if that happens to avoid reload automation (trigger works but needs condition; can it piggy back on current set option?)